zapier/zapier-platform/packages/cli/README-source.md

 ### Why are my triggers complaining if I don't provide an explicit `id` field?

 For deduplication to work, we need to be able to identify and use a unique field.
-In older, legacy Zapier Web Builder apps, we guessed if `id` wasn't present.
+In older, legacy Zapier Web Builder integrations, we guessed if `id` wasn't present.
 In order to ensure we don't guess wrong, we now require that the developers send us an `id` field.
 If your objects have a differently-named unique field, feel free to adapt this snippet and ensure this test passes:

 ```js
 // ...